CommonRoad/commonroad-scenario-designer/docs/source/lanelet2.rst

 A few comments on the conversion:

 - A lanelet and its successor share two nodes (last ones of the lanelet, first ones of the successor).
-Therefore, to detect this relation and save it in the CommonRoad file, exist dicts which save the node-lanelet relation, e.g. "Node is first left node of which lanelet" (first_left_nodes[node_id] = lanelet_id).
+Therefore, to detect this relation and save it in the CommonRoad file, dictionaries are used which save the node-lanelet relation, e.g., "Node is first left node of which lanelet" (first_left_nodes[node_id] = lanelet_id).
-- Same goes for a lanelet and its predecessor.
+- Same for lanelet predecessor relationship.
 - If lanelets in OSM share a common way, they are adjacent to each other.
 As a way can have only one direction, and if it is shared by lanelets having opposite driving directions, the vertices of one boundary of one of the two lanelet have to be reversed after conversion.
 This boundary is by default the left boundary considering the right-driving system in most of the world.
 You can set it to right by using the argument "left_driving_system=True" when calling the Converter.
 - Lanelets can be adjacent without sharing a common way, because two ways can describe the same trajectory, but with a different number of nodes.
 This converter can still compare two vertices which resulted from converting two possible adjacent ways to the CommonRoad lanelet format and determine if the corresponding lanelets are adjacent.
 However, this is computationally quite intensive and is thus disabled by default (enable it with "--adjacencies" in the command line tool or setting "detect_adjacencies=True" when calling the converter.)